 B+ and B categories of schools enjoy a good reputation in the business world.
 These institutes may not provide too many national-level placement opportunities but are generally successful in providing placements to many of their students with prominent companies – local and national.

-Apart from all these, we have also listed b-schools under the ‘Others’ category.
+Apart from all these, we have also listed b-schools under the ‘Others' category.
 These institutes may be found to be lacking in one or more of the following: (a) infrastructure; (b) industry interface; (c) faculty; (d) alumni network; (e) curriculum, and (f) placements.
-However, we believe that these colleges are better than the hordes of others that do not feature in our list.
-You are hence advised to get exhaustive information (by visiting the campuses and speaking with past and current students) about these institutes before making any decision.
+However, we believe that these colleges are better than the hordes of others that do not feature on our list.
+You are hence advised to get thorough information (by visiting the campuses and speaking with past and current students) about these institutes before making any decision.

 In short, the above categorization would mean that the top 50 schools – Top 10, AAA+, AAA, AA, and A categories – would be the schools to aspire for.

 The first question you should address is: ‘To how many b-schools should I apply?'.
 The answer will depend on a few factors.

 The first factor is your budget.
 With the cost of the application for each institute being in the range of Rs.500 to Rs.3,000, you may not want to look at more than 10–12 institutes.
 But whatever the number of institutes you wish to apply, it is always a good practice to select institutes across categories to ensure that even if your performance in the entrance tests (like the CAT and the XAT) has been below par, you still can have a good school within your score range.

 The second factor is what you are doing currently: